emqx/emqx-docs/en_US/network/emqx-mqtt-tls.md

 # Enable SSL/TLS Connection

-When accepting an MQTT Client or connecting to external resources like a database, EMQX can establish secure connections via SSL/TLS.
+EMQX can establish secure connections via SSL/TLS when accepting the access of an MQTT Client or connecting to external resources such as a database.
+You can enable SSL/TLS encrypted connections for all connections, including MQTT, to ensure the security of access and message transmission.

 ## SSL Listener for MQTT